-3 Functions
+3. Functions

-The following key aspects for the role of President of the Ground Jury are:
+The following is a useful reminder to outline the key aspects for the inwhich a person in the role of President of the Ground Jury are will have to concentrate:

-- If possible review the schedule prior to it being advertised. - Have officials' information should you need to contact them. - Hold a briefing each morning with judges if you feel it is essential and there are any competitions or conditions judges need to pay specific attention to. - If necessary, have a debriefing at end of each day, especially if problems have occurred. - Check Stewards timetables, and, confirm availability. - Medical events must not start until appropriate medical cover is in place. - Timetable check provisional timetable, number of competitors per day per ring. - Health and Safety consult with Chief Steward regarding availability of medical personnel, access to areas, liaise and advise regarding health and safety to public, competitors and horses. - Veterinary availability and contact number for veterinarian, ensure screens are available in case of euthanasia
+- If possible Rreview the schedule before it goes to print prior to it being advertised. - Secretarial Have officials' information should you need to contact them.
+Be present at draws Articles 252,279, - Entries system of checking registrations and membership Judges briefing each morning - Judges Hold a briefing each morning with judges if you feel it is essential and there are any competitions or conditions judges need to pay specific attention to. - Debriefing If necessary, have a debriefing at end of each day, especially if problems have occurred - Check Stewards timetables, and qualification, confirm availability. - Medical eEvents does not start until St Johns or ambulance is must not start until appropriate medical cover is in place inattendance

-- Exercising check all practice arenas, practice obstacles with Chief Steward - Media
+- Timetable check provisional timetable, number of competitors per day per ring - Officials key personal, accommodation, food, transport (if needed) - Health and Safety consult with Chief Steward regarding availability of medical first aid personnel, access to areas, liaise and advise regarding health and safety to public, competitors and horses public/horse segregation - Veterinary availability and contact number for veterinarian, ensure screens are available in case of, euthanasia (including screens), selection of candidates for Medication Control - Exercising check all practice arenas, practice obstacles with Chief Steward - Media facilities Ensure all photographers have been approved by the organising committee and have high visibility attire at all times when in the competition arena TV management and position (if applicable), photographers position - Check Ccommunications public address system, communications for Ground Jury, course designer, call steward - Jumping Arena arena fence, arena surface, jump material, ring crew, timing systems, stop watches, spare jump material, emergency services - Results publication and distribution of results and score sheets.
+Check that results going to National Office are correct. - Schedule and Programme check for ambiguities in particular series conditions and article numbers, make ensure any changes are announced and relayed to all competitors over the PA system more than once if considered necessary - Welfare of horses is paramount at all times and safety of competitors and public at all times.
+Check venues as suitable for Medication-Control. - Where applicable Ccheck horse on ID papers where applicable; a) Current. b) Horse description filled in and signed. c) National stamp. to ensure description and breeding is correct - At shows \(\frac{\pmathbf{W}}{\pmathbf{w}}\) here a \(\frac{\pmathbf{T/D}}{\pmathbf{D}}\) Technical Delegate has been appointed the two will agree on which of the above areas each will cover.

-Ensure all photographers have been approved by the organising committee and have high visibility attire at all times when in the competition arena. - Check communications public address system, communications for Ground Jury, course designer, call steward. - Jumping Arena arena fence, arena surface, jump material, ring crew, timing systems, stop watches, spare jump material, emergency services. - Check that results going to National Office are correct. - Schedule and Programme check for ambiguities in particular series conditions and article numbers, ensure any changes are announced and relayed to all competitors over the PA system. - Welfare of horses is paramount at all times and safety of competitors and public at all times. - Where applicable check horse ID papers. - At shows where a Technical Delegate has been appointed the two will agree on which of the above areas each will cover. - 4.
-President of the Ground Jury should complete a report and forward to the ESNZ Jumping Board within 10 days of the event for the following event; Premier events, Island and National Championships, Horse of the Year, Young Horse Jumping Championships, and Series Final.
+4. President of the Ground Jury should - complete a Report to and forward to the ESNZ Jumping Board within 10 days of the event for the following event: the President of the Ground Jury at all Premier events, Island and National Championships, Horse of the Year, and Young Horse Jumping Championships, and Series Final will write a report for the Jumping Board that will cover the following activities.